rykelly82/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 ### Stretch

-### (Stretch goal) Slack notifications

-To make sure people are aware when there are issues with the build, it can be useful to send a notification at the end of the workflow.

-**If you haven't already, please create your own personal slack workspace for this part of the exercise.
-This is free and can be set up [here](https://slack.com/create).**

-Have a go at following [the Azure advice for integrating your pipeline with Slack](https://learn.microsoft.com/en-us/azure/devops/pipelines/integrations/slack?view=azure-devops).

-TODO: Check learners have permissions to connect these

 ### (Stretch Goal) Publish an artifact

 Sometimes we want our pipelines to produce a file - maybe a binary executable for our deployment, or some reporting.
 Have a go at generating an output from your CI pipeline and publishing it.